jiegev5/Publications/README.md

 <br>
 <img src="https://cdn-images-1.medium.com/max/1000/0*2GkM1pvDmnI2ksUM.png" align="left" border="2" width="20%"/>

-[Understanding Git: basics, commands, tips & tricks](https://medium.com/@goranaviani/understanding-git-basics-commands-tips-tricks-da0c05db411f) - Understanding Git: basics, commands, tips & tricks is a full overview of all things you need to know to get going with Git!
+[Understanding Git: basics, commands, tips & tricks](https://medium.com/@goranaviani/understanding-git-basics-commands-tips-tricks-da0c05db411f) - Understanding Git: basics, commands, tips & tricks is a full overview of all things you need to know to get started with Git!
 Article starts by explaining what is version-control system Git and what are repository management services like GitHub, GitLab and Bitbucket.
-By listing and explaing all commands needed that an average Git user could need, readers can dive into the world of Git.
+By listing and explaining all commands that an average Git useruses, reader can dive into the world of Git.
 Article ends with Tips & Tricks section which explains some more used functionalities of Git.  _Medium, jan 09, 2019._

 <br>
 <br>